TUITION AND COSTS

 Tuition and fees are paid through the Office of the Registrar.
-Payment is due two weeks prior to the start of classes in each semester.

 Our graduate programs offer a variety of scholarships, grants, awards, and/or assistantships that provide financial assistance for students registered in full-time graduate studies.
 Students should contact their graduate program for specific questions regarding scholarships and aid.
 All awards are contingent upon the availability of funds.